luhtonen/isu-world-standings/README.md

 Running `grunt test` will run the unit tests with karma.

+## TODO

+1. Create server to get data from ISU site and serve it as JSON RESTful API
+2. Move HTML parsing logic from Controller to server
+3. Implement data caching on client and server sites

 ---
 This project was generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.